 Aiello joined CBS 2 in October 2002, after nearly five years at WNBC-TV.
 Prior to that, he served as a national correspondent for Dow Jones Television and the top syndicated business show, “The Wall Street Journal Report.”
 He also has worked as an anchor and reporter at stations in Milwaukee, WI., Nashville, TN., and Greenville, SC.

-Aiello is active with community groups and Italian-American charities.
-He is board secretary of the Westchester Philharmonic, and a former trustee of ArtsWestchester.
-He is proud to represent CBS2 at many community events, and is happy to help raise funds and awareness for groups including the Cystic Fibrosis Foundation, the March of Dimes, and the Food Bank for Westchester.
+Aiello is active with community groups and Italian-American charities, including the Italian-American Forum of Westchester County.
+He is former board secretary of the Westchester Philharmonic, and trustee of ArtsWestchester, which recently presented him with its “Voice of the Arts Award.”
+He is proud to represent CBS2 at many community events, helping to raise funds and awareness for groups including the Cystic Fibrosis Foundation, the March of Dimes, and the New Rochelle Fund for Educational Excellence.

 Aiello graduated from Indiana University in 1985.
 He lives in New Rochelle, N.Y. with his wife Elizabeth and their twin sons.